Financial Assistance Information and Applications

 There are two parts to HEAP:

 - Emergency HEAP - qualifications are based on household size and income AND customers must have a utility shut-off notice.
-The 2019-2020 Emergency benefit opened January 2, 2020.
+The 2020-2021 Emergency benefit will open in January 2021.

 To apply for Emergency HEAP, customers must call their local Department of Social Services office (DSS).
 You may call your HEAP Local District Contact to apply.